 The most interesting thing to me about hydration is that even though I know how well it works to keep me feeling great, I still struggle to stay on top of it some days.
 I find that unless I’m really trying to meet my hydration goals, I won’t.

 When you’re pregnant, you need to eat a lot and frequently to fuel yourself and your growing baby.
 Try drinking 100+ oz of fluids on top of eating tons of food throughout the day, and you’ll likely find out quickly how hard that is to do…especially if you’ve got a lot going on.

 On the days I do meet my hydration goals, I am mindful and conscious about my efforts.
 I am literally drinking fluids all day long on top of eating all day long…somewhat forcefully.
 I feel my absolute best on these days, but it takes treating my nutrition/hydration like a full-time job to be successful, which is an ongoing effort.

 Most sources recommend drinking 80-100+ oz of fluid per day when you’re pregnant, so if you’re looking for a baseline to shoot for, start there.

-I recommend tracking your actual fluid intake for a few days to see where you’re at, then experiment from there. pregnant and cant poop
+I recommend tracking your actual fluid intake for a few days to see where you’re at, then experiment from there. pregnancy and pooping

 I’m obsessed with salt.